Isle of Man Steam Railway Supporters' Association: Projects

-The association have also been vocal in their support of the completion of the re-build of the diesel railcars which presently are in store uncompleted at Douglas station.
-They attend regular meetings with the relevant government department and in 2003 a preservation policy was put in place thereby securing the future of the line in a way sympathetic to its origins, ensuring that they are consulted when any major projects are considered by the railway's management.
-Potential projects are discussed at board level on a regular basis ensuring the group's continued commitment to the preservation of the railway and its historical stations and stock, reflected in the proposed items on the list above.
+The association has also been vocal in its support of the completion of the rebuild of the diesel railcars which (as at April 2024) are in store uncompleted at Douglas Station.
+Representatives of the association attend regular meetings with the relevant government department.
+In 2003 a preservation policy was put in place, thereby securing the future of the line in a way sympathetic to its origins, ensuring that they are consulted when any major projects are considered by the railway's management.
+Potential projects are discussed at board level on a regular basis, ensuring the group's continued commitment to the preservation of the railway and its historical stations and stock, reflected in the proposed items on the list above.

-Groudle
+Groudle Glen Railway

-Since the nationalisation of the railway secured its future the main thrust of the group has been the restoration of the Groudle Glen Railway commencing in 1982 and the line continues today.
-Since starting the project, at which time the line had been reduced to a footpath, the line has been relaid to its full length for the first time since 1939 which was officially opened in 1992, seen the return of the original steam locomotive Sea Lion to service in 1987, the erection of various replica station buildings starting with the station canopy in 1993, and the continuing improvement of the line as one of the island's tourist attractions; this has included the added attraction of visiting steam locomotives, gala days in conjunction with Isle of Man Heritage Railways and popular off-season events such as Santa Trains and Bunny Trains each Easter weekend.
-In more recent times there have also been Jester Express days, promotions in connection with Father's Day and operations on New Year's Day were introduced in 2011.
-Additionally, Driver Experience Days are also offered where, for a fee, members of the public may spend the day on the footplate of a steam locomotive and drive trains.
+Since the nationalisation of the Groudle Glen Railway secured its future, the main thrust of the group has been the restoration of the railway, commencing in 1982, and the line continues today.
+The line had been reduced to a footpath, but the line was relaid to its full length for the first time since 1939, and it was officially opened in 1992.
+The original steam locomotive Sea Lion returned to service in 1987.
+Various replica station buildings were built, starting with the station canopy in 1993, and the improvement of the line as one of the island's tourist attractions has continued; this has included the added attraction of visiting steam locomotives, gala days in conjunction with Isle of Man Heritage Railways and popular off-season events such as Santa Trains at Christmas and Bunny Trains each Easter weekend.
+In more recent times there have also been Jester Express days and promotions in connection with Father's Day.
+Operations on New Year's Day were introduced in 2011.
+Additionally, Driver Experience Days are also offered: members of the public can pay to spend the day on the footplate of a steam locomotive and drive trains.
 The railway is now a stand-alone charity and operates seasonally, whilst the volunteers of the Supporters' Association continue to maintain strong ties with the Isle of Man Railway albeit in a watchdog role, and provision of project items.
 The group maintains a strong working relationship with the management and attends regular meetings to ensure the development.